jasonlee27/ml_cs6375_miniproj_fall2022/README.md

 2. Clean and standardize the name feature in each csv file to firstName and lastName to add in merging the files together.

-3. Merge each csv file to salary.csv using the pandas merge function: salary_dataframe(other_dataframe, left_on=["firstName","lastName"])
+3. Merge each csv file to salary.csv using the pandas merge function: salary_dataframe(other_dataframe, left_on=["firstName","lastName"]).

-4. Fill in missing values for school using google
+4. Fill in missing values for school using google.

 5. Fill in missing values for department using google by going to each departments faculty list.